tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 ------

 The Tezos blockchain is a linked list of blocks.
-Blocks contain a header, and a list of operations.
-The header itself decomposes into a shell header (common to all protocols) and a protocol specific header.
+Blocks contain a header and a list of operations.
+The header itself decomposes into a shell header (common to all protocols) and a protocol-specific header.

 Shell header
 ~~~~~~~~~~~~